Gh0u1L5/WechatMagician/README.en.md

 # WechatMagician

 WechatMagician is a fancy Xposed module designed for Chinese social media application Wechat, to help the users get the ultimate control of their messages and moments.
-Currently this module supports WeChat 6.5.3 ~ 6.5.16.
-It implemented following features:
+Currently this module supports WeChat version up to 6.5.16.
+It has implemented following features:
-1. Prevent friends from recalling messages.
+1. Prevent friends from recalling messages (with customizable notification).
 2. Prevent friends from deleting moments or comments.
-3. Loose the limit on number of photos to send.
+3. Allow user to set the limit on number of photos to send (default value is 1000).
 4. Bypass the limit on number of recipients when retransmitting messages.
 5. Add a button "Select All" in "Select Contacts" interface.
-6. Retweet other's moments (supports text, image and video moments).
+6. Retweet other's moments (which can be text, image, video or links).
 7. Take screenshot of a single moment.
+8. Set blacklist for moments, and say goodbye to ads and PDA couples.

 __P.S.
 If you want to retweet or take screenshots, please long press the blank area under others' avatar.__